guino/LSCOutdoor1080P/README.md

 5. Locate the libavssdkbeta.so file under `_165966791961ed11009a7.bin.extracted/_usr.sqsh4.extracted/squashfs-root/lib/libavssdkbeta.so` -- copy it to the root of the SD card.
 6. Follow steps 7 thru 16 from Option 1 above.

-NOTE: I don't believe I'm allowed to host files from the manufacturer without their perimission so that is why you have to download and extract them yourself.
+NOTE: I don't believe I'm allowed to host files from the manufacturer without their permission so that is why you have to download and extract them yourself.
 Feel free to drop me a line if you need some help with the process.

+NOTE2: The update .bin file is actually a .tar file with 1024 bytes added to the end with a few pieces of information -- in theory you could untar the file and mount the squasfs file system extracted to obtain the files above but binwalk does everything for you, so that's why I suggest using it.

 #### Telnet notes